 Introduction

 The achievement of food security is utmost importance for countries in maintaining sustainable development, as outlined in the Sustainable Development Goals (SDGs).
 Sustainable agricultural practices play a vital role in ensuring long-term soil health and productivity, which are essential for consistent food production.
 In India, an extensive array of farming systems are practiced, influenced by regional climates, soil characteristics, and traditional agricultural knowledge.
 Global agriculture witnessed a major shift in the 1960s as a result of the Green Revolution, that started in the 1940s.
 It introduced industrial agricultural methods, chemical fertilizers, and pesticides, as well as high-yielding varieties (HYVs) of crops, especially rice and wheat.
-Food production improved dramatically as a result of these inventions, particularly in emerging nations like India where food security was a major worry.
-But even while the Green Revolution was successful in addressing the pressing issues of productivity and hunger, it also had undesired effects.
-Soil health has been declining over time due to excessive monoculture, ongoing usage of pesticides and a lack of attention to ecological balance raising concerns regarding the long-term viability of such farming practices.

 The Green Revolution boosted food production and ensured food security in countries like India.
 However, excessive monoculture and pesticide use have degraded soil health, raising concerns about its long-term sustainability.
 To enhance agricultural productivity while minimizing negative with minimal environmental effects impact, various farming modern methods and agricultural technologies have been developed.
 These modern approaches include organic farming, conservation agriculture, precision farming, agroforestry and zero budget natural farming.
 Zero Budget Natural Farming bio-inputs such as Jeevamrit, Beejamrit, and Panchgavya promote a substantial rise in microbial diversity and earthworm presence thereby enhancing soil nutrient dynamics, plant immunity and overall yield performance.
 (Ray, et al., 2020) and (Maduka and Udensi, 2019).
 Also, Integrated Nutrient Management is a combination of organic and inorganic inputs shows there is compelling evidence that INM practice has the potential to be a novel and environmentally responsible approach to sustainable agriculture on a global scale.
 (Meena and Vishnuvardhan, 2021).

 Another sustainable techniques, such as climate-smart agriculture (CSA) technology, aim to boost yields by reorienting and modifying the existing system to accommodate changing climate circumstances.
 (Hammond et al., 2017 and Sain et al., 2017).
 This research therefore, highlights the critical need for sustainable agricultural practices to ensure food security while simultaneously preserving soil health in India.

 Materials and Methods

-The field experiment was carried out at Agronomy Division, College of Agriculture, Pune.
-A Randomized Block Design (RBD) was adopted for the experiment, consisting four replications with five treatments.
+The field experiment was carried out at Agronomy Division, College of Agriculture, Pune in Randomized Block Design (RBD) consisting four replications with five treatments.
 The field experiment comprised following treatments.
 The research was conducted as a sequence cropping of soybean-wheat which was started during 2022-23.
 This is second cropping sequence on same site.
 On the same site and same plots, wheat crop was sown using various treatments after harvest of soybean.
 Soil nutrient levels after the previous soybean harvest were taken as the initial nutrient status of soil for this study.
 The five treatments are as follows:

 Conventional Practice (T1): Application of chemical fertilizers 45:115:00 kg ha-1 N, P2O5 and K2O, foliar spray of urea @ 1% at flag leaf stage, burning of wheat straw at harvest.